quittingdessert/PracticalMachineLearning/README.md

     P-Value [Acc > NIR] : < 2.2e-16
 ```

 * Step 5&6.
-Applied the model to 20 observation from Testing data set, and submitted the answers (received 20/20).
+Applied the model to 20 observations from Testing data set, and submitted the answers (received 20/20).
 ```sh
 > predict(modFit.rf, x.outdata)
  1  2  3  4  5  6  7  8  9 10 11 12 13 14 15 16 17 18 19 20